State of Washington Classified Job Specification

 Desirable Qualifications

-18 months experience as an Occupational Therapy Assistant 1 or equivalent.
+18 months experience as an Occupational Therapy Assistant 1.

 Physical ability to move patients and equipment.